Listen to this article

 Risk-On vs. Risk-Off

-Market sentiment shifts between "risk-on" (investors seeking higher returns and accepting more risk) and "risk-off" (investors fleeing to safety).
-During risk-off periods:
+Market sentiment swings between "risk-on" (investors chasing returns, comfortable with uncertainty) and "risk-off" (investors fleeing to safety).
+During risk-off episodes:

-- Safe-haven currencies like USD, JPY, and CHF (Swiss franc) typically strengthen
+- Safe havens like USD, JPY, and CHF strengthen

 News and Expectations

-Currency markets react not just to economic data releases but to whether data beats or misses expectations.
-A country might report positive GDP growth, but if markets expected even higher growth, the currency could actually fall.
-Understanding market positioning and expectations is crucial for predicting short-term moves.
+Markets react not just to data but to whether data beats or misses forecasts.
+A country might report GDP growth, but if traders expected more growth, the currency can still fall.
+This is why economic calendars tracking scheduled releases -- jobs reports, CPI prints, central bank meetings -- are essential tools for anyone watching currencies.

 Central Bank Interventions